 Captain Amber, is it true there aren’t many sharks around Hilton Head Island because the dolphins scare them away?

 Ummmm…no. We have plenty of sharks, but larger sharks have a greater range and move even further off shore in lean months to find fish, since larger sharks require larger food.
 As nurseries of the ocean, estuaries are not the best place to find large prey items.
 Dolphins pretty much bogart food in the winter, and there is less to share.
 While sharks typically don’t prey on dolphins, they may attack vulnerable pod members.
 However, the entire pod will defend the weaker members of their family and the shark may get more than he bargained for.
-Examples of sharks that would attack a dolphin would be bull sharks, tiger sharks or great white sharks, in a pelagic (open seas) environment.
+Examples of sharks that would attack a dolphin would be bulls, tigers or great whites, in a pelagic (open seas) environment.

 Sharks live long lives and are slow to reproduce.
 A consistent decline in the population will not recover quickly and they are at higher risk than other fish.
-An essential keystone species in the marine environment, sharks maintain the health of the ocean by taking out the weak, dead or dying.
-There is so much we do not know about the ocean and its inhabitants, but it is undeniable that if this awe-inspiring creature is not protected, we will see adverse changes in the marine environment.
+They maintain the health of the ocean by taking out the weak, dead or dying.
+There is so much we do not know about the ocean and its inhabitants.
+But it is undeniable that if this creature is not protected, we will see adverse changes in the marine environment.

-Under current South Carolina Department of Natural Resources regulations, there are only two sharks likely to be encountered under normal fishing circumstances that recreational anglers can keep:
+Under current South Carolina Department of Natural Resources regulations, there are only two sharks that recreational anglers can keep:

 • Atlantic sharpnose shark

 • Bonnethead shark

 All other species must have a minimum fork length of 54 inches.
 Fork length is measured from the tip of the shark’s nose to the fork in the caudal fin (tail).
 A shark with a 54” fork length would have an approximate total length of 5 1/2 to 6 feet.